N1cls/Wordclock/README.md

 # WordClock

-This is the WordClock software to the thingiverse project: <a href="https://www.thingiverse.com/thing:4693081">Wordclock Wortuhr</a>
+This is the WordClock software to the thingiverse project: <a href="https://www.thingiverse.com/thing:4693081" target="_blank">Wordclock Wortuhr</a>

 Feel free to add functions, ideas and everything else, which helps this project to grow!